gloomers/mrmud/readme.md

 * vagrant up
 * vagrant ssh

-Whole mrmud folder will be mapped to /vagrant
+Whole mrmud folder will be mapped to /home/vagrant/mrmud

-Try to compile mud: cd /vagrant/src && make
+Try to compile mud after you login into the vm: cd mrmud/src & make